Do you have a novel, early-stage business idea?

 Winning our top prize will get you £10k in equity-free cash to help progress your business idea plus fast-track entry to the semi-finals of our most relevant advanced challenge category.

-Two runners-up will each receive £7.5k in equity-free cash towards developing their idea and preparing to launch their business.
+The runner-up will receive £7.5k in equity-free cash towards developing their idea and preparing to launch their business.

 Training

-All successful applicants enjoy a money-can't-buy package of training and pitch coaching from experts with real-world experience of starting and growing successful businesses.
+All successful applicants enjoy a money-can’t-buy package of training and pitch coaching from experts with real-world experience of starting and growing global businesses.

 Who can apply?